On this page

 ~15 min Python TypeScript

-Goal: Wire an LLM agent to MIOSA so it can write code, boot a live dev server, iterate on feedback with real-time preview, checkpoint progress, branch into experiments, share with stakeholders, track usage, and finally publish to production - all from a single user prompt.
+Goal: Wire an LLM agent to MIOSA so it can write code, boot a live dev server, iterate on feedback with real-time preview, checkpoint progress, branch experiments, share with stakeholders, track usage, and finally publish to production from a single user prompt.

 What you’ll use: Sandboxes, Processes, Previews, Snapshots, Shares, Deployments, Usage